{/*

 3. The Competition got Better

-• For each keyword that you’re targeting, there are at least 100 other websites doing the same as well.
+• For each keyword you’re targeting, at least 100 other websites are doing the same.
 So you understand how tough the competition is and why there is a Google ranking fluctuation.

-• There will be times where you come out on top, while some others, you might lose and you’re going to want to regain your position.
+• There will be times when you come out on top, while others might lose, and you’re going to want to regain your position.

-• It could be for one of these 3 reasons that your competition was able to get ahead of you:
+• It could be for one of these three reasons that your competition was able to get ahead of you:

 · The on-page SEO strategies are different, with theirs possibly being better.